BZoennchen/Pages/_posts/2023-11-19-musical-interrogation-III.md

 Therefore, this is a 1/4 note.
 Likewise, ``r _ _ _`` is a 1/4 rest.

-Netx the ``StringToIntEncoder`` converts our alphabet of tokens into positive integers.
+Next, the ``StringToIntEncoder`` converts our alphabet of tokens into positive integers.

 ```python
 string_to_int = StringToIntEncoder(enc_songs)